Spotify has quietly removed 113 episodes of Joe Rogan’s podcast amid controversy

-Spotify quietly removes 113 episodes of Joe Rogan’s podcast amid ‘misinformation’ and N-word controversy
+Spotify quietly removes 113 episodes of Joe Rogan’s podcast amid ‘misinformation’ and ‘horrible’ N-word clips

 Spotify has quietly removed more than 110 episodes of Joe Rogan’s podcast following criticism from celebrities.